Pay Council Tax

-Council Tax, introduced in April 1993, is a tax levied by local authorities (councils) on domestic dwelling all through the UK, and is based on the estimated value of dwellings and the number of people residing in it.
-It replaced the community charge on 1 April 1993 and is calculated based on the Council Tax band assigned to a dwelling.
-The Council Tax bill includes water and waste water charges, and is used to part fund services given by the council.
+Council Tax, introduced in April 1993, is a tax levied by local authorities (councils) on domestic dwelling all through the UK.
+It is based on the estimated value of dwellings and the number of people residing in it and the people has to pay council tax online or by another payment method before the deadline.
+It replaced the community charge on 1 April 1993 and the charges are calculated based on the Council Tax band assigned to a dwelling.
+The Council Tax payable bill includes water and waste water charges, and is used to part fund services given by the council.
 Certain people are exempt from paying Council Tax while others may be eligible for a discount.
-Council Tax is usually paid in 10 installments starting from April to January.
-However, under new rules people can apply to pay it in 12 installments.
-In case an individual wishes to do so, he / she must file in a written request by 1 April.
+Council Tax Payment is usually paid in 10 installments starting from April to January.
+However, under new rules people can apply to pay council tax in 12 installments.
+In case an individual wishes to do so, he/she must file in a written request by 1 April.
 If the request is received after 1 April, council tax will be payable for the remaining number of months, upto March (included).

 For many local authorities (councils), Council Tax is the main source of income.
 In 2014-15, 24.3% of the entire revenue expenditure budget was raised from council tax by local authorities.
 As a result, it is an important source of funding which is used to meeting the difference between the amount a local authority wishes to spend and the amount received from other sources such as government grants.

 Council Tax is a property based charge with one bill generated for each household.
 The amount of Council Tax payable on a property depends in part on the valuation band to which it is allocated.
 The band is decided by the Valuation Office Agency (VOA) of HM Revenue and Customs (HMRC).